9 Festive Fall-Theme Baby Shower Ideas

 Invitations: Thanks to the popularity of woodland baby showers, there are lots of invitations options, many of which include cute caricatures of deers, bears, foxes, owls and other forest creatures.

 Decor: This Mommy Deerest baby shower from Kennedy Grey Designs serves as a wonderful example for setting woodland creatures as the focal point.
-Each table at the event held a framed drawing of a woodland creature, while the dessert table was decorated with small beaver, moose and deer figurines.
+Each table at the event held a framed drawing of a woodland creature, while the dessert table was decorated with small woodland figurines.
 Plus, there were even signs around the venue that displayed various animal foot tracks and other fun facts.
 Guests were also offered DIY woodland masks for pictures, while the mom-to-be wore an elegant floral crown.
 We love the focus on small furry creatures, but there’s also plenty of inspiration to capture from this Kennedy Grey Designs shower.
 Small details like the leaf-based chandeliers, twinkle lights and pinecone name tags for seating arrangements seamlessly tied the theme together.

 Food: For snacks, Kennedy Grey Designs set up an innovative trail mix bar, filled with chocolate chips, various nuts and pretzels, so guests could make their own trail mix.
 More food ideas include mini s’mores-themed cupcakes, chocolate-dipped strawberries and homemade Rice Krispie bars.